The Civic Literacy Curriculum

 The School of Civic and Economic Thought and Leadership

-The CPTL is a research center in the School of Civic and Economic Thought and Leadership at Arizona State University.
-Established in 2017, the school combines a classical liberal arts curriculum with intensive learning experiences that include study abroad programs, professional internships, and leadership opportunities.
-Students graduate ready for careers in government, law, business and civil society.
+The CAC is a research center in the School of Civic and Economic Thought and Leadership at Arizona State University.
+Established in 2017, the school combines a classical liberal arts curriculum with intensive learning experiences, including study abroad programs, professional internships, and leadership opportunities.
+Students graduate ready for government, law, business, and civil society careers.